e-h-dev/floral_design/README.md

 ### The Home (Trips) Page

-The home page of Floral Design displays the sites name/logo as a title and then a nav bar shows the links to view pruducts user settings and the basket, on mobile the links are in the side toggle.
-Below the navbar is the hero image, the hero image can be changed usng the right and left arrow on the side of the image.
+The home page of Floral Design displays the sites name/logo as a title and then a nav bar shows the links to view products user settings and the basket, on mobile the links are in the side toggle.
+Below the navbar is the hero image, the hero image can be changed using the right and left arrow on the side of the image.
 At the top of the image is the search bar, users can search for a product using any word, related to the product they may be looking for.
 Below the hero image, are three links to the main categories of available products.

 ![image of home page](/assets/readme-images/page-images/home-page.png)

 ### Products page
 The products page can be accessed in various ways:
 * Clicking the shop now button on the home page
-* Through any of the products menu links in th enav bar
+* Through any of the products menu links in th e nav bar
 * Clicking on on e of the images below the hero image.
-The products page displays the products, there is an optoon to filter the order of dispaly by price, name etc. each product display shows the price the name an image an a smaal limited description.
+The products page displays the products, there is an option to filter the order of display by price, name etc. each product display shows the price the name an image and a small limited description.
 Clicking on the image will link the user to the products page, there is an option to click the add to basket button and the product will go straight into the basket.

 ![Products page](/assets/readme-images/page-images/products-page.png)

-After adding a prodcut to the basket a confirmation message is displayed.
+After adding a product to the basket a confirmation message is displayed.

 ![Success message](/assets/readme-images/page-images/success-message.png)

 ### Product detail page

-The Product datail page simply displays one product at a time giving it a description, below is a is a select box the shopper can use to select quantity of products anf the add the products to the basket.
+The Product detail page simply displays one product at a time giving it a description, below is a is a select box the shopper can use to select quantity of products and the add the products to the basket.
-The Reviews are diplated in a clear manner below and tgere is a review button available to users loggen in.
+The Reviews are displayed in a clear manner below and there is a review button available to users logging in.

 ![image product detail page](assets/readme-images/page-images/product-details-page.png)